 Although each Starcity member goes through an application process that includes a background check, members get a say in who joins their community, you won’t get to choose your roommates the same way you would with a traditional shared apartment.

 You’ve got cats

-Even though we love all animals, at this time only canines are allowed, and only in some of our Starcity homes.
-More on our pet policies here.
+Even though we love all animals, at this time we only allow dogs in some of our communities.